supamii/QttpServer/README.md

 For more information visit [mongodb.org](https://docs.mongodb.org/getting-started/cpp/client/)

-## Windows 8+ Build - MSVC 2015 only
+## Getting start with Windows (8 & 10) MSVC 2015 only

 The MSVC 2012 and 2013 compilers don't support C++1y well enough so QttpServer is limited to  Windows 8+ with Visual Studio 2015.

 Compounded by the fact that Qt has yet to explicity support MSVC 2015, there are a considerable amount of steps to complete.
 We'll first need to install Qt with MSVC 2013 for QtCreator, download sources, and finally build Qt5 against MSVC 2015.
-The guidwas been developed and tested using Windows 10.
+This guide was developed and tested using Windows 10.

 #### Prerequisites
 1. Visual Studio 2013 express (MSVC 2013 tool-chain) - C++ tools must be activated